spack/spack/lib/spack/docs/build_systems/cmakepackage.rst

 This means that CMake 2.8.12 is the earliest release that will work.
 You should specify this in a ``depends_on`` statement.

+CMake-based packages may also contain ``CMakeLists.txt`` in subdirectories.
+This modularization helps to manage complex builds in a hierarchical fashion.
+Sometimes these nested ``CMakeLists.txt`` require additional dependencies not mentioned in the top-level file.

+There's also usually a ``cmake`` or ``CMake`` directory containing additional macros, find scripts, etc. These may prove useful in determining dependency version requirements.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Build system dependencies